crewdevio/merlin/README.md

 - `testLessOrEqual(label: string, config)` evaluates if the expected data is less than or equal to another
 - `testInstanceOf(label: string, config)` evaluates that one object is an instance of another
 - `testFloat(label: string, config)` evaluates if two decimal numbers are equal
+- `testThrows(label: string, config)` expect it throws an error
+- `testThrowsSync(label: string, config)` expect it throws an async error

 ### Install Merlin